 But as the government remained shut down and much of the economy was paralyzed through most of the week, the New Economy Coalition was celebrating the path to a different economic model — one much more resilient to the instability of larger financial markets.

-The NEC kicked off its first annual “New Economy Week” Saturday, Oct.
-12, with events in more than 18 states around the country and two provinces in Canada.
+The Coalition kicked off its first annual “New Economy Week” Saturday, October 12, with events in more than 18 states around the country and two provinces in Canada.
 By the end of the week, more than 75 events highlighting how communities can foster strong and sustainable local economies were held across the nation.

-Eli Feghali, who is manager of communications and online organizing at NEI, said the effort is the NEC’s first collaborative project and a signal that the new economy movement is growing in North America.
+Eli Feghali, who is manager of communications and online organizing at the Institute, said the effort is the Coalition’s first collaborative project and a signal that the new economy movement is growing in North America.